 I am a clinical social worker providing psychotherapy to individuals, couples and families who are struggling to make sense of life and the challenges they face.
 I have been in the field for the past ten years, and am passionate about helping people find meaning and purpose in their life.

 I came to this field by way of my love for music; it’s ability to elicit emotion, its power for healing and connection.
 It has always been a source of healing and a refuge for me.
 After working as a music therapist in palliative care and oncology, supporting people facing the end of life- for themselves or for a loved one; I wanted a way to broaden my scope and strengthen my ability to be able to reflect and process the palpable emotions that arose during music therapy sessions.
 I completed my MSW at McGill University and I have additional training in mindfulness based cognitive therapy and dialectical behaviour therapy, EMDR (eye-movement-desensitization and reprocessing) and maternal mental health/perinatal mood.

 I bring compassion and creativity to the therapeutic relationship and work in a collaborative manner with my clients to gain insight to the root of the problem.
-My areas of expertise are in loss and grief, chronic illness, depression, anxiety, stress management, relationship issues and parenting (My Approach).
+My areas of expertise are in loss and grief, parenting and perinatal mood, depression/anxiety, work/life balance, and trauma (My Approach).

 When not at the Healing Collective, I love playing with my toddler, singing, and reading cookbooks.